WaseemRabah/restaurantapp/README.md

     + [Font Awesome](https://fontawesome.com/): was used to create the icons used in the website.
     + [Draw.io](https://www.lucidchart.com/) was used to make a flowchart for the README file.
     + [Coolors](https://coolors.co/202a3c-1c2431-181f2a-0b1523-65e2d9-925cef-6b28e0-ffffff-eeeeee) was used to make a color palette for the website.

+---

+## FEATURES

+Please refer to the [FEATURES.md](FEATURES.md) file for all features-related documentation.

+---

 ## Design